meta-toolkit/meta/readme.md

 ## Project setup

  - This project requires a very well conforming C++11 compiler.
-Currently, clang is the de-facto compiler for use with this project.
-Additionally, you will need a conformant implementation of the C++11 standard library and ABI---currently libc++ and libc++abi are the best options for this.
+Currently, clang is the de-facto compiler for use with this project

+ - Additionally, you will need a conformant implementation of the C++11 standard library and ABI---currently libc++ and libc++abi are the best options for this.
 See your distribution's package manager for more information on installing these dependencies.

  - Windows users: YMMV.
 It is not currently supported, but things may